-There were no transfers from Level 1 to 2 or Level 2 to 1 during the years ended November 30, 2015 and 2014.
+There were no transfers from Level 1 to 2 or Level 2 to 1 during the periods ended February 29, 2016 and November 30, 2015.

 Credit Risk

 Credit risk is the risk of potential loss to the Company if the counterparty to a financial instrument fails to meet its contractual obligations.
 The Company's credit risk is primarily attributable to its cash and royalty investments.
 The Company limits exposure to credit risk by maintaining its cash with financial institutions.
 Deposits held with these institutions may exceed the amount of insurance provided on such deposits.
 The Company's maximum exposure to credit risk at the reporting date is the carrying value of cash and royalty investments.